2025 European Baseball Championship

 The 2025 European Men's Baseball Championship was an international baseball tournament organized by WBSC Europe held in Rotterdam, Milan, and Antwerp from 20 to 27 September 2025.
 It was the 38th edition of the competition.

 It was the first edition of the tournament to be held in three countries, as well as the first since 1967 with games held in Belgium.

 The Netherlands won the tournament, beating Italy in the championship 6–5 in Rotterdam after beating defending champion Spain in the semifinal.
 It was the 25th European championship for the Dutch and 27th time facing Italy in the final game.
 The Czech Republic defeated Spain in the third-place game, their first-ever medal in the tournament.
 Two Dutch players won the top individual awards, with Didi Gregorius named the MVP and Kevin Kelly the best pitcher.

 Hungary and Lithuania, which both lost all their games, were relegated during the tournament.

-The tournament featured several former Major League Baseball players, including Gregorius, Jonathan Schoop, and Shairon Martis for the Netherlands, Eric Sogard for the Czech Republic, and Luis Guillorme and Rhiner Cruz for Spain.
-All-Star Adam Jones was Spain's hitting coach.
-Former catcher Francisco Cervelli managed Italy.
-Croatia had first baseman Joey Terdoslavich and pitcher Asher Wojciechowski as well as three retired players, Zach Vincej, Chase d'Arnaud, and Steve Rodriguez, on its coaching staff.